Legal 2023 March Madness Betting Guide

 No two words evoke emotion in college basketball fans more than "March Madness."
 Utter those words and folks from all walks of life will immediately begin thinking about betting on NCAA Basketball and which team will cut down the nets and win the national championship.

 But is it legal to bet on March Madness in the United States?
 And — if so — where and how can you wager real money on this year’s tournament?

 We’ll cover the legalities of betting on basketball and the NCAA Tournament in the United States, offer our tips and strategies, analyze why different tactics for betting on the tournament, and even take a look at why so many people love betting on which college basketball teams will survive the Big Dance.

 Yes.
-There is no law in the United States that prohibits wagering real money on the NCAA Tournament at legally licensed offshore betting sites.
-State-licensed sports betting has been legalized in a handful of states following the repeal of PASPA.
+There is no law in the United States that prohibits wagering real money on the NCAA Tournament at legally operational offshore betting sites.
+Also, state-licensed sports betting has been legalized in nearly 30 states following the repeal of PASPA.
 Check out our state guide for more information on the status of legal sports betting in your state.

 #1 Sportsbook For Betting On March Madness